KateCiz/SoundCloud-Project/README.md

     }
     ```

+    ### Logged In Authentication

+- All endpoints that require logged in users need to receive a standard authentication response.
+- Authentication middleware responds with error status 401 when authentication is not provided

 ## All endpoints that require proper authorization

 All endpoints that require authentication and the current user does not have the